A man ran the length of a marathon all from his balcony during France's coronavirus lockdown - KRDO

 He dedicated his run to medical staff working through this pandemic, who he feels are “doing an extraordinary job.”

-Luckily, Nochomovitz said his girlfriend was there to support him, feeding him M&M’s and coke to help him refuel as he ran.
+Luckily, Nochomovitz said his girlfriend was there to support him, feeding him M&M’s and Coca Cola to help him refuel as he ran.

 Though his balcony is nothing like the streets of Barcelona, where he was supposed to run the marathon on March 15 before it got canceled, Nochomovitz said the experience was worthwhile.
 Some people, he said, even reached out to say they were inspired by him.